-UNIS Hanoi is a not-for-profit coeducational English-language day school enrolling students from Discovery (for 3 year olds) through to Grade 12.
+UNIS Hanoi is a not-for-profit coeducational English-language day school enrolling students from Early Years (3-year-olds) through to Grade 12.
 The School follows the ideals and principles of the United Nations in action every day.
 UNIS Hanoi is authorised by the Ministry of Education in Vietnam, accredited by the Council of International Schools, the Western Association of Schools and Colleges and the International Baccalaureate Organisation.
 It is administered by the Head of School, Jane McGee and governed by a ten-member Board of Directors.

 What it means to be a UN School